tractorjuice/WardleyMapping4Startups/lesson_plan_markdown/lesson_plan_72_How_Wardley_Mapping_addresses_key_startup_challeng.md

 **Resources Used:** Peer review rubric, reflection prompts

 ## Assessment Methods
-- {'type': 'Formative', 'description': 'Observation of group discussions and map analysis activities', 'alignment': 'Assesses understanding of Wardley Mapping concepts and application to startup challenges'}
+* **Formative**: Observation of group discussions and map analysis activities (Alignment: Assesses understanding of Wardley Mapping concepts and application to startup challenges)
-- {'type': 'Summative', 'description': 'Evaluation of created Wardley Maps and peer feedback', 'alignment': 'Assesses ability to apply Wardley Mapping to real-world startup scenarios'}
+* **Summative**: Evaluation of created Wardley Maps and peer feedback (Alignment: Assesses ability to apply Wardley Mapping to real-world startup scenarios)

 ## Differentiation Strategies
-- {'learner_group': 'Novice entrepreneurs', 'strategies': 'Provide additional guidance on basic business concepts, offer simplified mapping exercises'}
+* **Novice entrepreneurs**: Provide additional guidance on basic business concepts, offer simplified mapping exercises
-- {'learner_group': 'Experienced business strategists', 'strategies': 'Offer more complex scenarios, encourage deeper analysis of market dynamics and disruptive opportunities'}
+* **Experienced business strategists**: Offer more complex scenarios, encourage deeper analysis of market dynamics and disruptive opportunities

 ## Extension Activities
-- Create a Wardley Map for their own startup or a startup they're familiar with
+* Create a Wardley Map for their own startup or a startup they're familiar with
-- Develop a presentation on how Wardley Mapping could be integrated into their organization's strategic planning process
+* Develop a presentation on how Wardley Mapping could be integrated into their organization's strategic planning process
-- Conduct a mini-research project on how successful startups have used Wardley Mapping
+* Conduct a mini-research project on how successful startups have used Wardley Mapping

 ## Additional Resources
-- Simon Wardley's book 'Wardley Maps'
+* Simon Wardley's book 'Wardley Maps'
-- Online Wardley Mapping communities and forums
+* Online Wardley Mapping communities and forums
-- Video tutorials on advanced Wardley Mapping techniques
+* Video tutorials on advanced Wardley Mapping techniques
-- Case studies of startups successfully using Wardley Mapping
+* Case studies of startups successfully using Wardley Mapping